Azure/Spark-Operationalization-On-Azure/README.md

 model.write().overwrite().save('wasb:///HdiSamples/HdiSamples/FoodInspectionModel/')
 ```

-Could not connect to ACS cluster.
-Continue with cluster mode anyway (y/N)? yExecute this cell.
+Execute this cell.
 You can choose to proceed further to execute the remaining cells or skip to continue to create the web service from the CLI.

 ##### On your local machine